yoohyejung/opencodeiiita.github.io/readme.txt

 SOURCES AND CREDITS:

-I've used the following resources as listed.
+I've used the following resources as listed below.

 Fonts:
  - Metropolis Font (https://www.fontsquirrel.com/fonts/metropolis)